metamic/openvpn/README.md

 docker run -it -v /srv/openvpn:/etc/openvpn --rm metamic/openvpn ovpn_addroute -n 172.31.16.0 -m 255.255.240.0
 ```

-- Enable all traffic passes via this VPN
-If you want to pass all traffic via your VPN Server, you can do that.
+- If you want to pass all traffic via your VPN Server, Enable all traffic passes via this VPN
 ```
 docker run -it -v /srv/openvpn:/etc/openvpn --rm metamic/openvpn ovpn_addroute -a def1
 ```